General Chiropractic Council

 Chief Nursing Officers (CNOs), supported by the NMC, have come together to set out what professionalism means for nurses and midwives.
 Enabling professionalism in nursing and midwifery is a guide aimed at all nurses and midwives and sets out what ‘professionalism’ can look like in everyday practice.

 Radical overhaul of nursing education announced

 The NMC has launched a new education consultation.
 The consultation is seeking views on a wholesale review of the standards that UK trained nurses will need to meet before they can work as a registered nurse.
 The consultation also sets out proposals for a new education framework for nursing and midwifery education.

-The consultation on proposed pre-registration education standards for the future nurse runs until 12 September and you can find out more from the NMC’s website.
+The consultation on proposed pre-registration education standards for the future nurse runs until 12 September.